Bucked-Up/cart-shopify/README.md

 ```
 bump: {
   products: {
-    999: { title: "Get 30 Servings of Babe Greens & Free Shipping On Your Order!" },
+    999: { title: "Get 30 Servings of Babe Greens & Free Shipping On Your Order!",  price: 9.99 },
     999: { title: "Get 30 Servings of Babe Collagen & Free Shipping On Your Order!", discountCode: "lorem"}
   },
   price: 39.99,